 National Association of Teachers of Speech (1923-1945)

-With membership increasing to 910, the organization underwent its first name change to the National Association of Teachers of Speech (NATS) in 1923.
+With membership having increased to 910 by 1923, the organization underwent its first name change, to the National Association of Teachers of Speech (NATS).
 New services, including job placement, were added.
-In 1934, NATS began publishing Speech Monographs (now titled Communication Monographs), and membership had topped 2,000.
+In 1934, NATS began publishing Speech Monographs (now titled Communication Monographs), and membership topped 2,000.

-During this period, the communication profession shifted toward a focus on rhetoric.
-Both rhetorical theory and criticism came under the purview of teachers and researchers in speech as the discipline of English took a new found interest in literary criticism.
-The discipline also was influenced by the social and intellectual climate of the time.
+During this period, the Communication discipline shifted toward a focus on rhetoric.
+Both rhetorical theory and criticism came under the purview of teachers and researchers in speech, as the discipline of English became interested in literary criticism.
+The Communication discipline also was influenced by the social and intellectual climate of the time.

-From the late 1920s to the 1940s, the field of speech sought to integrate contemporary thought into its teaching and research.
-Some of the most prominent influences came from the psychology theories of Sigmund Freud and social adjustment theories of John Dewey.
-Speech professionals focused on the study of personality and its relation to speech, envisioning the classroom as a laboratory for personality improvement.
+From the late 1920s to the 1940s, the Communication discipline sought to integrate contemporary thought into its teaching and research.
+Some of the most prominent influences came from the psychology theories of Sigmund Freud and the social adjustment theories of John Dewey.
+Speech scholars focused on the study of personality and its relation to speech, envisioning the classroom as a laboratory for personality improvement.